Research Focus

 My current research focuses on the role of the Southern Ocean during past intervals of climate change.
 I use geochemical tools to investigate two main topics: (1) the past variability of dust transport in the Southern Hemisphere and (2) past changes in Southern Ocean circulation.

 2. The Southern Ocean is a key region for the overturning and mixing of water masses within the global ocean circulation system.
-These processes influence the exchange of CO2 between the ocean and the atmsophere.
-I use neodymium isotopes extracted from seawater-derived precipitates to learn about past changes in Southern Ocean circulation.
+As such, the Southern Ocean modulates the distribution of important properties such as heat, nutrients and CO2 between different ocean basins as well as between surface and deep ocean.
+I use neodymium isotopes extracted from seawater-derived precipitates in the Southern Ocean to learn about past changes in this circulation system.

 Zum Seitananfang scrollen Scroll to the top of the page